sralexco/AppAlertsSwiftUI/README.md

 This project allows anyone, anywhere in the world, to add and share alerts related to natural disasters, theft, tornadoes, and more.
 It is a personal initiative I created to support communities by providing real-time, user-generated alerts.

 ## 📌 Features
-✅ **Create Users** – People can register account.
+✅ **Create Users** – People can register an account.
-✅ **List Alerts** – Can see all the alert in a list are close to your location, can choose someone and see more details.
+✅ **List Alerts** – Users can see all alerts near their location in a list, choose one, and view more details.
-✅ **Map Alerts** – Can se in a google map, the whole alerts in markers, can open a detail of any alerts.
+✅ **Map Alerts** –  Users can see all alerts as markers on a Google Map and view the details of any alert.
-✅ **My Alerts** – Can see a list of my alerts created for myself, can add, edit, update and delete alerts.
+✅ **My Alerts** –  Users can see a list of their own alerts, and can add, edit, update, or delete them.
-✅ **Profile** – Can update the profile.
+✅ **Profile** – Users can update their profile.

 ## 🛠 Tech Stack
 - **Swift 6**